Our group could not function without the assistance of our hard-working Editorial Board.

 Professor Moore has a personal chair in the Discipline of Public Health at the University of Adelaide.
 Her qualifications include a Master of Public Health degree (1994) and a PhD in epidemiology (1997).
 Her first academic appointment was at the Australasian Cochrane Centre (then located at Flinders University) after which she spent three years as a postdoctoral researcher in the Discipline of Obstetrics and Gynaecology at the University of Adelaide.
 Professor Moore’s primary research interest is in women’s health, including metabolic, menstrual and reproductive problems.
 Professor Moore has over 70 peer-reviewed publications (H-index of 28).
 She has been a member of the editorial team for the Cochrane Gynaecology and Fertility Group (formerly Menstrual Disorders and Subfertility Group) since 1997.

-I completed my specialisation in Obstetrics and Gynecology in the 2nd Department of Obstetrics and Gynecology, University of Athens, of Aretaieion Hospital in 2003 and I was Clinical and Research Fellow in the Assisted Reproduction Unit in Aberdeen Maternity Hospital, Obstetrics and Gynecology Department, University of Aberdeen, in Scotland from 2005 till 2007.
-I am currently the Director of the Assisted Reproduction and Minimally Invasive Surgery Units in 3rd Department of Obstetrics and Gynecology, University of Athens, Attikon Hospital, Greece.
-My interests are focused on Assisted Reproduction Techniques and Subfertility investigation and management, as well as on subfertility-related minimally invasive procedures.
-Further points of interests consist of residents training and bio-statistics and epidemiology.
-I have published more than 60 papers in the international literature and serve as a reviewer in more than 20 journals.
+Harry is an Associate Professor of Obstetrics and Gynecology / Assisted Reproduction in the National and Kapodistrian University of Athens, Greece.
+He completed his specialization in the 2nd Department of Obstetrics and Gynecology, Aretaieion Hospital, University of Athens, in 2003 and he was Clinical and Research Fellow in the Assisted Reproduction Unit in Aberdeen Maternity Hospital, Obstetrics and Gynecology Department, University of Aberdeen, Scotland from 2005 to 2007.
+He is currently the Director of the Assisted Reproduction and Minimally Invasive Surgery Units in 3rd Department of Obstetrics and Gynecology, Attikon Hospital, University of Athens, Greece.
+His special interests are focused on Assisted Reproduction Techniques and subfertility investigation and management, as well as on subfertility-related minimally invasive procedures.
+Further points of interests consist of residents training, bio-statistics and epidemiology.
+He has over 100 peer reviewed publications in the international literature and serves as a reviewer in more than 60 scientific journals.

 Prof Caroline Smith